plastyk/silverstripe-dashboard/docs/en/customisation-extra-search-panels.md

     - Plastyk\Dashboard\Search\DashboardSearchResultPropertyPanel

 Property:
-  dashboard_admin_link: 'admin/locations/Property/EditForm/field/Property/item/$ID/edit'
+  dashboard_admin_link: 'admin/properties/Property/EditForm/field/Property/item/$ID/edit'
   extensions:
     - Plastyk\Dashboard\Extensions\DashboardSearchResultExtension
 ```

 We then call `?flush=all` in the browser URL to have the new template and class picked up by SilverStripe.

-We can now see the dashboard searches for locations:
+We can now see the dashboard searches for properties:

 ![Dashboard module extra search panel screenshot](images/dashboard-module-extra-search-panel.png)